fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 For ``spikformer_ti``, plain ``dp`` reaches about ``1.95x`` global throughput over the single-GPU baseline, and ``fsdp2`` reaches about ``1.86x``.
 Tensor-parallel modes reduce per-GPU peak allocation from about ``8.26 GB`` to about ``5.38 GB`` without using memopt.
-The cost is much lower throughput, so plain ``dp`` remains the strongest throughput baseline when memory is sufficient.
+The cost is lower throughput, so plain ``dp`` remains the strongest throughput baseline when memory is sufficient.